GUIDE

 You’ll have oversight of a user’s complete journey within your app—when they arrive, when they sign up, and why they stop using it—enabling the optimization of your campaigns’ timing and messaging.

-Adjust’s Datascape solution is home to your monetization dashboard, where all of your monetization efforts can be measured and optimized.
+Adjust’s Datascape dashboard is home to your monetization dashboard, where all of your monetization efforts and KPIs can be measured and optimized.
 Featuring a detailed breakdown of the running costs of your campaigns and the revenue they generate, you’ll have oversight of your most profitable users and ad revenue sources, and how much your acquisition efforts are costing.
 Delve deeper into the data and take full control of your app’s monetization efforts by accessing:

 • Monetization KPIs: A snapshot of your four main campaign performance KPIs.